icarusfactor/design/README.md

 ### Next Steps:
  I plan to create more templates to pull from, the current ones are good and can be used.I have added all of the supported fonts for email clients and will add option for custom fonts by converting section to image,but that will be in some future revision.
 Source mode will still need to be used for big changes and copy blocks or sections.
 Need to add session saving in Design view, currently if you go away from Design mode, it will be gone and will have to start new.
 Would like to add S3 image storage configuration to keep the email small and not have to retype remote locations when adding image URLs.
 I will not work on image adding to email itself , this can be done manually using css, but not on my To do list.
 Still lots of bug fixes and better design flow to work on fixing while using the opensource SummerNote editor.

+### Template Rules:
+ When making a template some rules need to be followed when making one from scratch or modifying a current one that the editor will recognizes and parse accordingly.

+### DYNAMIC TEMPLATE SPECIFICATION VERSION 1.0
+* The first line of a visual editable template has to be **&lt;-- DYNAMIC V1 --&gt;** otherwise options will be disabled.
+* The **div** tag can not be used for any content and is for control,it will only hold sections of html that can have content.
+* The **table** tag is the main content element.
+Summernote editor popups for changing attrbutes and color are limited to this.
+* The **img** tag can only be used from remote store locations like S3 or direct website links via URL.
+* To tag a div that its id will hold specific content, Options as folows.

+* **rcd_content** : The main div that holds other designated divs except for footer.
+* **rcd_brandlogo** : Holds a logo image and space for other elements.
+* **rcd_brandtag** : This holds larger heading text used for branding.
+* **rcd_div** : General use section within the main content holder.
+* **rcd_social** : A social icons bar.
+* **rcd_footer** : Attached to bottom of content div for various contact & site links.

+Also, I plan to use, but not implemented yet class additions for further details.

+* **rcd_open** : Defines section as general undecoraded paragraph.
+* **rcd_card** : Defines section as card with or without header and text.
+* **rcd_img** : Defines section as an controlled image.

 ### Contact:
 Daniel Yount
 factor@userspace.org